 Figure 1 outlines a framework with five building blocks and two cross-cutting elements, to support countries assess their needs to effectively engage in Article 6 mechanisms.
 It was developed through a review of Article 6 guidance, key resources on Article 6 implementation, and insights from interactions with numerous Article 6 negotiators and implementors.

 The five building blocks are described as follows:

-- Strategic considerations: the preliminary steps for Article 6 engagement, declaration of the political willingness to engage in Article 6, as well as specific decision points for countries critically reflect upon for an informed engagement in Article 6 (e.g., eligibility criteria, guiding - principles, NDC alignment).
-Legal foundations and governance: legitimizing the governing institutions and creating the legal conditions for participation in Article 6. - Institutional arrangement: establishment of institutional arrangements and definition of roles and responsibilities for actors to carry out their tasks and obligations under Article 6. - Operational procedures: the technical and procedural tasks that need to be performed for an effective engagement in and operation of Article 6.
+- > Strategic considerations: the preliminary steps for Article 6 engagement, declaration of the political willingness to engage in Article 6, as well as specific decision points for countries critically reflect upon for an informed engagement in Article 6 (e.g., eligibility criteria, guiding principles, NDC alignment). - > Legal foundations and governance: legitimizing the governing institutions and creating the legal conditions for participation in Article 6. - Institutional arrangement: establishment of institutional arrangements and definition of roles and responsibilities for actors to carry out their tasks and obligations under Article 6. - > Operational procedures: the technical and procedural tasks that need to be performed for an effective engagement in and operation of Article 6. - > Infrastructure: the hardware including tools and instruments (e.g., database, registries) that need to be available and made accessible to underpin the operational procedures.